juangamella/gnies/README.md

 - **data** (`list of numpy.ndarray`): A list with the samples from the different environments, where each sample is an array with columns corresponding to variables and rows to observations.
 - **lmbda** (`float, default=None`): The penalization parameter for the penalized-likelihood score.
 If `None`, the BIC penalization is chosen, that is, `0.5 * log(N)` where `N` is the total number of observations from all environments.
 - **approach** (`{'greedy', 'rank'}, default='greedy'`): The approach used by the outer procedure of GnIES.
 With `'greedy'` targets are added and/or removed until the score does not improve; this corresponds to the results from figures 1,2 and 3 in the paper.
-With `'rank'`, the faster ranking procedure is run, at a small cost in the accuracy of the estimates (see figure <TODO: figure> in the paper).
+With `'rank'`, the faster ranking procedure is run, at a small cost in the accuracy of the estimates (see figure 7 in the paper).
 The two procedures are implemented in `gnies.main.fit_greedy` and `gnies.main.fit_rank`, respectively.

 ### Example using the greedy approach